dkvz/dkvz-blog-backend/README.md

 Returns a list of articles starting from the given article ID, which is used here as a very simple "offset".

 **Completely ignores "short" and non-published articles**.

+Responds with a list of posts with no "content" field when compared to the /article endpoint.

+Responds with a 404 when requested starting point (referred to as "start") is past the article count for that request (takes tags into account).
+The endpoint actually queries for the article count internally before responding.

+# /shorts-starting-from/{start} - GET
+Same as the previous endpoint but fetches shorts.
+Result list also has the "content" field in this case.

 ## /comments - POST
 Expects a URL encoded standard form submission format with fields: